jingwu6/jingwu6.github.io/_pages/about.md

 News
 ======
+**Sep 2023** Our paper "Balanced Training for Sparse GANs" has been accepted by NeurIPS.

 **July 2023** Our paper "Hallucination Improves the Performance of Contrastive Learning" has been accepted by ICCV. [(Paper Link)](https://arxiv.org/pdf/2307.12168.pdf)